ctufaro/JobCoin/README.md

 RESTApi/SQL Backend
 -----------
 I leveraged an existing WebAPI/SQL project hosted on Azure.
 Here is the [link](https://github.com/ctufaro/UGoForAPI) to the project.
-The REST Api utilizes a SQL Datbase as a backend.
+The REST Api utilizes a SQL Database as a backend.
 Below is a screenshot of the Schema.

 ![alt text](https://raw.githubusercontent.com/ctufaro/jobcoin/master/JobCoin.WEB/images/screenshot2.jpg)

 The database table is simple, store the user's forward addresses and the generated deposit addresses.
-Once thing to note is the status field.
+One thing to note is the status field:

 * Status 1 - the user has just visited the web page and has generated a deposit address.
 * Status 2 - the user has deposited funds to the generated address, the house and commissions have been paid also.